Contact

 Main solutions

-Energy efficiency measures, such as developing heat recovery, and the adoption of low-carbon energy production methods with biosteam plants and biogas are already largely carried out.
-Still, the energy efficiency measures (25%) and switching to low-carbon energy (20%) are key enablers in cutting emissions.
-Other potential sources for decreasing emissions include packaging materials, raw material, owned or adjacent energy production plants as well as logistics and waste treatment.
+Other solutions for decreasing emissions include raw material and packaging choices, owned or adjacent energy production plants as well as logistics and waste treatment.
 Moreover, there is plenty of unused potential in solutions related to the utilisation of production side streams and the prevention of production losses.

 Needs and requirements